odoo/odoo/doc/reference/views.rst

         Clicking on a clickable aggregate will change the measures used by the subviews and add the value of the domain attribute (if any) to the search view.

+    - ``value_label`` (optional)
+        A string put on the right of the aggregate value.
+        For example, it can be useful to indicate the unit of measure of the aggregate value.

 ``formula``
     declares a derived value.
 Formulas are values computed from aggregates.